backdrop-ops/contrib/.github/ISSUE_TEMPLATE/bug-squad-application.md

 ---
 name: Bug Squad Application
-about: Apply to join the Backdrop Bug Squad
+about: Would you like to join the Backdrop Bug Squad?
 title: Bug Squad Application
 labels: Bug Squad Application
 assignees: ''